 What Rating Can the VA Give Knee Pain?

-Knee pain can receive a disability rating from zero to 60 percent, with a few exceptions.
-The rating assigned to you is based on the amount of pain and your level of mobility.
+Knee pain can receive a disability rating from 0% to 60%, with the average VA ratings for knee conditions being between 10% and 30%.
 The more pain and less mobility you have, the higher your rating will be.

 For many knee conditions, the VA rating criteria are determined by your knee’s range of motion, including the degree of flexion—a joint movement that decreases the angle between two bones—and extension.
 These measurements assess how far the knee can bend and straighten.
 A knee’s normal flexion is between 135 and 140 degrees, while normal extension ranges from zero to -10 degrees.
 Ratings based on knee range of motion are assigned in the following ways: